yungfra/Algorithmic-Chess-Engine-in-Python/README.md

 - Python 3.6+

 ### Running the Game
+Import this file in a Google Colab environment.
 Run every cell and then the "main loop" to play.